Farm to Table – Vanilla on the Big Island of Hawaii

 Big Island Vanilla Farm

 Today is my day to learn all about one of my favorite flavors in the world, vanilla.
 I don’t think that I’ve ever met someone who doesn’t like the taste of vanilla; it invokes thoughts of comfort food, warmth, sweets, and pure flavor.
-The simple thought of vanilla makes me salivate in hunger which is a good thing because I’m at the right place for lunch – the Hawaiian Vanilla Company.
+The simple thought of vanilla makes me salivate in hunger, which is a good thing because I’m at the right place for lunch – the Hawaiian Vanilla Company.

 Hawaii Vanilla Lunch

 Jim continues to explain to us how to make vanilla extract with a variety of different liquors, which is surprisingly simple once you have a good vanilla bean.
 He also gives us a demonstration of how to remove the seeds from a vanilla bean.
-The waiters bring out our main course consisting of bourbon citrus marinated chicken breast on a vanilla sweet bread roll with vanilla caramelized onions and organic greens.
+The waiters bring out our main course, which consists of bourbon citrus marinated chicken breast on a vanilla sweet bread roll with vanilla caramelized onions and organic greens.
 It is served with a salad with dusted vanilla pecans, feta, and a vanilla raspberry balsamic dressing.
 Vegetables also get the vanilla treatment; we have Okinawa potatoes with a vanilla southwest rub served with vanilla BBQ sauce.

 The vanilla flavors are subtle and not overpowering, and I consider licking my plate.
 Would anyone notice?
 I think that Jim would probably give me a standing ovation if he saw me do it!